EnterpriseDB/tpa/docs/src/platform-aws.md

 ### S3 bucket (optional)

-TPAexec requires access to an S3 bucket to provision an AWS cluster.
+TPA requires access to an S3 bucket to provision an AWS cluster.
 This bucket is used to temporarily store files such as SSH host keys, but may also be used for other cluster data (such as backups).

-By default, TPAexec will use an S3 bucket named `edb-tpa-<aws-account-user-id>` for any clusters you provision.
-(If the bucket does not exist, you will be asked to confirm that you want TPAexec  to create it for you.)
+By default, TPA will use an S3 bucket named `edb-tpa-<aws-account-user-id>` for any clusters you provision.
+(If the bucket does not exist, you will be asked to confirm that you want TPA  to create it for you.)

 To use an existing S3 bucket instead, set